Programs & Events

 We are the parent organization of the Robbie Collomore Concert Series, which was founded in 1975.
 Four concerts are held in the Chester Meeting House in the fall.

-With the opening of the Chester Museum at The Mill, we also offer group and school programs.
+We also offer group and school programs.